axelvaldez/radical-companies/_posts/rtools/2023-05-18-let-them-live-it.markdown

 ---

 <div style="display:none;">
- <p>People have to experience whatever non-FIAT and associate an emotion to it before they can love it.</p>
+ <p>People have to experience non-FIAT and associate an emotion to it before they can love it.</p>
 </div>

 <h1>&nbsp;</h1>